prezi/fail/failure_scenarios.md

  * if they crash, are they correctly restarted by supervisor?
  * if they don't crash, do they reconnect once networking is back up?

+#### Learnings

+* worker, scheduler: throw lots of exceptions during the failure run because it can't connect to SQS.
+Goes back to normal after the failure is over.

 ### restart_supervisor_things

 #### Expected result, number of nodes irrelevant